EPSI is a Non for profit European association (ASBL) located in Brussels (Belgium).

 EPSI functions as a networking organization for and between its members.
 In the coming years activities will be focused on following items:

 - Organizing activities and events to tackle and harvest chances and needs for innovation for the sector.
 Sources for innovation will be based on the Strategic Research Agenda (SRA) but also on public health needs and on innovation opportunities provided by the organization of top sport events

 - Share and disseminate information (e.g. project results, new knowledge, innovation programmes and innovation chances) to the members by e.g. organizing of workshops, seminars, website and newsletters.

-- Elaboration of the network (by strengthening the connections to the sports industry and by increasing transparency in the knowledge network)
+- Elaboration of the network (by strengthening the connections to the sports eco-system and by increasing transparency in the knowledge network)

-- Putting forward the sports industry agenda on innovation and research towards the European Commission and national governments
+- Putting forward the sports agenda on innovation and research towards the European Commission and national governments

 EPSI will be flexible and open to providing other activities and services which may be required to achieve its primary aim.